melaniefp/intro_to_ML_DSC6135/docs/hw/hw1.md

 * hw1.ipynb : Jupyter Notebook file containing your plotting code and markup
 * LeastSquaresLinearRegression.py : Python file
 * evaluate_perf_metrics.py : Python file
-* COLLABORATORS.txt : a plain text file saying who you collaborated with, and any feedback/comments you might want to add
+* COLLABORATORS.txt : your name, a plain text file saying who you collaborated with, and any feedback/comments you might want to add

 PDF report: